Muhsin-603/Jgame/README.md

 * **Custom Java Game Engine:** Built from the ground up using Java Swing, featuring a stable 60 FPS game loop and a custom rendering pipeline.
 * **Dynamic Tiled World:** Explore vast, complex mazes built from a simple 2D array.
 The world is efficiently rendered using a smart camera with viewport culling to ensure high performance.
-* **Intelligent, Level-Driven Enemy AI:**
+* **Advanced Enemy AI System:**
-    * The enemy spider's patrol route is not hard-coded; it is **drawn directly onto the tilemap** using a special tile ID.
-    * The spider autonomously finds and follows this "secret road," allowing for complex, designer-made patrol patterns.
-    * The AI now features **wall-collision avoidance**, preventing it from cheating and phasing through solid objects.
+    * Spiders now feature multiple patrol paths and can be duplicated with different routes
+    * Intelligent wall collision detection with detailed collision logging
+    * Smooth movement and rotation system with pixel-perfect positioning
+    * Smart pathfinding that follows predefined waypoints
+    * Can be configured with custom paths for different difficulty levels
+    * Features wall avoidance and automatic path correction
 * **Advanced Player Controller:**
     * A multi-directional **animation state machine** for fluid, direction-based sprites (up, down, left/right).
     * The player is a unified "div" object, ensuring visuals and hitboxes are perfectly locked and rendered.